 The Council aims to build in the most efficient manner possible in order to minimise financial risk and also to avoid future disruption to schools.
-In some cases building a school or extension in phases may be the best option; in other situations where it is possible that the need for places will come forward, it may be more cost effective overall to build in one phase (even if this costs more in the short term).
+In some cases building a school or extension in phases may be the best option; in other situations where it is possible that the need for additional places will come forward in the foreseeable future, it can prove more cost effective overall to build in one phase (even if this costs more in the short term).
 Early during the review process for each scheme, a recommendation is made as to the most suitable solution; however the Council also tries to be flexible if circumstances change.

-• Temporary accommodation
+Temporary accommodation

-The Council uses temporary 'classroom' accommodation when it is felt that this provides a suitable short-term solution in addressing a need.
+The Council uses temporary classroom accommodation when it is felt that this provides a suitable short-term solution in addressing a need.
 Such cases include meeting a temporary bulge in population, filling a gap prior to completion of a permanent solution or in an emergency.